-Keto tortillas chips are crunchy almond flour tortilla chips flavored with anti-inflammatory spices, turmeric and garlic.
-They are perfect healthy nachos chips to dip into a this keto guacamole.
+Keto tortillas chips are crunchy almond flour tortilla chips flavored with anti-inflammatory spices, turmeric, and garlic.
+They are perfectly healthy nachos chips to dip into this keto guacamole.

-Keto tortillas chips – grain free tortillas
+Keto tortillas chips – grain-free tortillas

 Today, I am sharing a different keto nachos recipe version, made of a combo of healthy keto flours for an even more nourishing tortillas chips recipe.

-Coconut flour – make sure you are using fresh coconut flour with no lumps for precision
+- Coconut flour – make sure you are using fresh coconut flour with no lumps for precision.

-Water – make sure you use lukewarm tap water
+- Water – make sure you use lukewarm tap water.

-Olive oil or any seed or nut oil you like – almond oil, avocado oil etc
+- Olive oil or any seed or nut oil you like – almond oil, avocado oil, etc.

 Golden ‘corn like’ tortillas chips color – tips and tricks